Regal Entertainment

-Regal Entertainment Inc. (formerly and more commonly known as Regal Films) is a Philippine film, television production and distribution headquartered in New Manila, Quezon City.
+Regal Entertainment, Inc. (formerly and more commonly known as Regal Films) is a Philippine film and television production and distribution company headquartered in New Manila, Quezon City.
 It was founded by Lily Monteverde on August 19, 1962.
 Regal Entertainment is one of the largest film studios in the Philippines, along with Star Cinema, GMA Pictures, and Viva Films.

 History

-In the beginning, Lily Monteverde (1938–2024) and her husband Remy put up a popcorn stand at the Podmon Theater (now LRT-2 Recto Station) in C.M.
-Recto, Manila (which served as the head office of Regal before it moved to the Valencia studio and eventually to the Tycoon Center in Ortigas Center, Pasig).
-Regal Films started as a distributor of foreign films, such as That Man from Istanbul, Marsha and All Mine to Give, pouring funds for Mother Lily to produce a local movie.
-In 1976, after three years of establishing its own production studio, Mother Lily asked permission from her father to produce her first project, Kayod sa Umaga, Kayod sa Gabi and it became a big hit then in theatres.
-Alma Moreno was the first star who had an exclusive contract with Regal, becoming the first of the Regal Babies.
+Regal Films started as a distributor of foreign films, such as That Man from Istanbul, Marsha and All Mine to Give.
+Lily Monteverde, who originally started a popcorn stand in C.M.
+Recto Avenue, Manila, was able to earn enough money from both ventures for a local movie production.
+In 1976, after three years of establishing its own production studio, Lily asked permission from her father to produce her first project, Kayod sa Umaga, Kayod sa Gabi and it became a big hit then in theatres.
+Alma Moreno was the first star who had an exclusive contract with Regal.